chaseberry/godot-voxel-importer/README.md

 ### Packed Scene Logic
 How to handle the creation of a packed scene.
-1. Smart Objects -
+1. Smart Objects - If the object only has 1 Frame, create a Mesh Instance, if the object has multiple frames, use an AnimatableMesh.
-2. First Key Frame -
+2. First Key Frame - Use the first frame of each object for the output model
-3. Merge Key Frames -
+3. Merge Key Frames - Combing all frames of each object for the output model